ikanx101/ikanx101.github.io/_posts/Monte Carlo/simu_1/2024-08-02-planning-omset-mc.md

 ------------------------------------------------------------------------

-`if you find thsi article helpful, support this bog by clicking the ads.`
+`if you find this article helpful, support this blog by clicking the ads.`